-Procedure for bringing person who accommodates or cares for older or frail person before magistrate that public prosecutor may, subject to subsection (2), request the clerk of that court to issue a summons informing such first-mentioned person of the allegations against him or 30 her and calling upon him or her to appear, at a time and place specified therein, before a magistrate within that area.
+Procedure for bringing person who accommodates or cares for older person before magistrate

+14. (1) If a social worker or a professional health care provider submits or makes a written statement under oath or affirmation to a public prosecutor, and in such statement it is alleged that any person within the area of jurisdiction of the magistrate's court to 25 which that public prosecutor is attached abuses an older person, that public prosecutor may, subject to subsection (2), request the clerk of that court to issue a summons informing such first-mentioned person of the allegations against him or her and calling upon him or her to appear, at a time and place specified therein, before a magistrate 30 within that area.